WicherK/FBImageDownloader/README.md

 }
 ```

-If everything is setted you are good to go.
+If everything is set you are good to go.
 After you run the program, image links should be stored in your text file.
 ```bash
 node app.js
 ```